Galois groups of random integer polynomials and van der Waerden's Conjecture: Preliminaries on primitive permutation groups

-\begin{proof} By a result of Guralnick and Magaard~\cite{gm} (building on a related result of Liebeck and Saxl~{\cite[Theorem~2]{LS}}), the smallest number of points moved by any non-identity element in an {\it elemental} primitive permutation group $G\subset S_n$ is at least $3n/7$, with equality when $G=O_7(2)$ acts primitively on $n=28$ elements.
+\begin{proof} By a result of Guralnick and Magaard~\cite{gm} (building on a related result of Liebeck and Saxl~{\cite[Theorem~2]{LS}}), the smallest number of points moved by any non-identity element in an {\it elemental} primitive permutation group $G\subset S_n$ that is not $A_n$ or $S_n$ is at least $3n/7$, with equality when $G=O_7(2)$ acts primitively on $n=28$ elements.

 Now if $g$ is an element that moves at least $3n/7$ elements, then $\ind(g)\geq 3n/14$, with equality occurring in the case that $g$ is the product of $3n/14$ disjoint transpositions; this latter case does occur when $G=O_7(2)$, $n=28$, and $g\in G$ is a transvection.
 This yields the desired result. \end{proof}